thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 Pure command-line examples are not available because subscribe and publish need to happen in the same mqtt session.

 {% if docsPrefix == null %}
-Don't forget to replace $ACCESS_TOKEN with your device's access token.
-And replace hostname "demo.thingsboard.io" to your host in the "mqtt-js-rpc-from-server.js" file.
+Save the "[mqtt-js-rpc-from-client.js](/docs/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
+Don't forget to replace hostname "<code>demo.thingsboard.io</code>" to your host.
 In this example, hostname reference live demo server.
 {% endif %}
 {% if docsPrefix == "pe/" %}
-Don't forget to replace $ACCESS_TOKEN with your device's access token.
-And replace hostname "127.0.0.1" to your host in the "mqtt-js-rpc-from-server.js" file.
+Save the "[mqtt-js-rpc-from-client.js](/docs/pe/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
+Don't forget to replace hostname "<code>127.0.0.1</code>" to your host.
 In this example, hostname reference your local installation.
 {% endif %}
-{% if docsPrefix == 'paas/' %}
+{% if docsPrefix == "paas/" %}
-Don't forget to replace $ACCESS_TOKEN with your device's access token.
+Save the "[mqtt-js-rpc-from-client.js](/docs/paas/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
 {% endif %}
+{% if docsPrefix == "edge/" %}
+Save the "[mqtt-js-rpc-from-client.js](/docs/edge/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
+Don't forget to replace hostname "<code>localhost</code>" to your host.
+In this example, hostname reference your local installation.
+{% endif %}

+{% capture tabspec %}mqtt-rpc-from-client
+A,The content of the "mqtt-js-rpc-from-client.js" file,javascript,resources/mqtt-js-rpc-from-client.js,/docs/reference/resources/mqtt-js-rpc-from-client.js{% endcapture %}
+{% include tabs.html %}

+Now, follow these steps:

 - Add two nodes to the Rule Chain: "script" and "rpc call reply";
 - In the **script** node enter the function:

 ```shell